University Tutors Scholarship Award Amount: $1,000 Deadline: Offered Monthly

 Have a demonstrated commitment to community service, outstanding qualities in character, integrity and leadership

 Reside in a community served by Comcast and/or participating NBCUniversal or Telemundo markets.
 Eligibility will be determined by zip code in the online application

 Plan to enroll in full-time undergraduate study at an accredited two- or four-year college or university in the United States for the entire 2020-2021 academic year

 Have a minimum GPA of 3.0 on a 4.0 scale (or its equivalent)

-GSU's competitive Presidential Scholarship program recognizes incoming university freshmen who are leaders in their high schools with superior academic achievement, a commitment to service and inspiring personal qualities.
+Presidential Scholars were leaders in their high schools with superior academic achievement, a commitment to service and inspiring personal qualities.
 Now, at Georgia State, these students are leading again and making an impact in a wide variety of ways.

-Cost of tuition (through HOPE/ZELL for GA residents)
+Cost of tuition and fees (through HOPE/ZELL for GA residents)

 Cost of mandatory student fees

 Cost of housing

 A yearly living expense stipend